 Counting cards can be used in many different ways, not just for pointing and counting.
-Try some of these ideas next time you use your cards:
+Get creative (and adventurous) and try some of these ideas next time you use your cards:

-- Use an apple manipulative, like mini erasers, to place over each apple as it is counted.
+- Use apple manipulatives like mini erasers, to place over each apple as it is counted.
 This helps develop one-to-one correspondence.
 Then, count the apples one more time as they are taken off the card.

 - Offer a small basket and invite your preschooler to pick the apples off the card and place them in the basket.